On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Equation of State and Hydrodynamics

 Setting a constant temperature $T = T_0$, e.g., the lowest tabulated temperature of the baryonic EoS, Eq.~\eqref{eq:ch-neut} is solved for each $n_b$ along with Eq.~\eqref{eq:beta-eq} for $Y_p$.
-Then, adding the leptons and photons contributions according to Eqs.~\eqref{eq:e-dens},~\eqref{eq:press}, a one-dimensional cold neutrinoless $\beta$-equilibrated EoS is produced.
+Then, adding the leptons and photons contributions according to Eqs.~\eqref{eq:e-dens},~\eqref{eq:press}, a one-dimensional cold, neutrinoless $\beta$-equilibrated EoS is produced.
+It is worth pointing out that this EoS is employed only for the construction of initial data, while the full 3-dimensional or 4-dimensional EoSs are employed during the dynamical evolution.
+Obviously, for simulations without muons, the one-dimensional, neutrinoless $\beta$-equilibrated EoS is obtained by fixing $T = T_0$ and solving

 To illustrate the changes introduced by the presence of muons in the composition of the matter, we depict in Fig.~\ref{fig:Yp-beta-eq} the proton and muon fraction for a cold $T = 0.1~\rm{MeV}$, $\beta$-equilibrated muonic EoS adopting the SFHo baryonic EoS~\cite{Steiner:2012rk}.
 For small baryon densities $n_b \lesssim 0.125~\rm{fm^{-3}}$, the muonic (thick black line) and electronic (dashed black line) EoSs have the same proton fraction.
 Once $\mu_e \geq m_\mu c^2$ (which is represented by the red line), muons are present within the matter ($Y_\mu > 0$) and, accordingly, due to the local charge neutrality condition, the proton fraction becomes larger for the muonic EoS by a factor of at most $31\%$ at $n_b = 1.5~\rm{fm^{-3}}$.
-It should be noted that this leads to a slight decrease of internal energy compared to when muons are absent because of (i) the conversion of electrons into muons and the subsequent loss of electron degeneracy energy by de-occupation of energy levels, which is consistent with the (small) reduction of the electron chemical potential when muons are present and (ii) the larger proton fraction leads to a loss of the neutron rest-mass contribution to the internal energy.
+It should be noted that this leads to a slight decrease of internal energy compared to when muons are absent because of (i) the conversion of electrons into muons and the subsequent loss of electron degeneracy energy by de-occupation of energy levels, which is consistent with the (small) reduction of the electron chemical potential when muons are present, and (ii) the larger proton fraction leads to a loss of the neutron energy contribution to the internal energy.
 But since muons only appear at moderately high densities, where the baryonic pressure and energy density dominate over the leptonic contributions, the impact of muons in macroscopic properties of a cold NS (e.g., mass, radius and tidal deformability) is negligible.